steaks/exceptions.js/README.md

 ### ArgumentException
 ArgumentException inherits from Exception.
 It has the same static functions and methods as Exception.
-However, it's default type is "ArgumentException" rather than "Exception."
+However, it's default name is "ArgumentException" rather than "Exception."
 Use ArgumentException to throw or report invalid arguments.

 ### InvalidOperationException
 InvalidOperationException inherits from Exception.
 It has the same static functions and methods as Exception.
-However, it's default type is "InvalidOperationException" rather than "Exception."
+However, it's default name is "InvalidOperationException" rather than "Exception."
 Use InvalidOperationException to throw or report invalid operations.

 ### NotImplementedException
 NotImplementedException inherits from Exception.
 It has the same static functions and methods as Exception.
-However, it's default type is "NotImplementedException" rather than "Exception."
+However, it's default name is "NotImplementedException" rather than "Exception."
 Use NotImplementedException to throw or report attempts of executed code that is not implemented.

+### EvalException
+NotImplementedException inherits from Exception.
+It has the same static functions and methods as Exception.
+However, it's default name is "NotImplementedException" rather than "Exception."
+Use NotImplementedException to throw or report attempts of executed code that is not implemented.
+And the default error will be an EvalError.

+### RangeException
+NotImplementedException inherits from Exception.
+It has the same static functions and methods as Exception.
+However, it's default name is "NotImplementedException" rather than "Exception."
+Use NotImplementedException to throw or report attempts of executed code that is not implemented.
+And the default error will be a RangeError.

+### ReferenceException
+NotImplementedException inherits from Exception.
+It has the same static functions and methods as Exception.
+However, it's default name is "NotImplementedException" rather than "Exception."
+Use NotImplementedException to throw or report attempts of executed code that is not implemented.
+And the default error will be a ReferenceError.

+### SyntaxException
+NotImplementedException inherits from Exception.
+It has the same static functions and methods as Exception.
+However, it's default name is "NotImplementedException" rather than "Exception."
+Use NotImplementedException to throw or report attempts of executed code that is not implemented.
+And the default error will be a SyntaxError.

+### TypeException
+NotImplementedException inherits from Exception.
+It has the same static functions and methods as Exception.
+However, it's default name is "NotImplementedException" rather than "Exception."
+Use NotImplementedException to throw or report attempts of executed code that is not implemented.
+And the default error will be a TypeError.

+### URIException
+NotImplementedException inherits from Exception.
+It has the same static functions and methods as Exception.
+However, it's default name is "NotImplementedException" rather than "Exception."
+Use NotImplementedException to throw or report attempts of executed code that is not implemented.
+And the default error will be a URIError.

 ##createCustomException
 Create a custom exception class with the createCustomException function